graftonresidentsassociation/graftonresidentsassociation.github.io/_posts/2017-10-10-1st-General-Meeting.markdown

 These positions are largely formal requirements but any resident is welcome to be a candidate if they wish to do so.

-You can read the proposed
+You can read the proposed consitution online, it will be posted here in the next 24 hours.